Last Updated: May 25, 2024

 Career

 To cap off her most successful year as a singles player yet, she competed in two $50,000 ITF tournaments at Shenzhen, winning the first outright to bring her the 19th ITF singles title and 20th overall singles title of her career.
-She was beat in the first round at the US Open that year by Lindsey Davenport.
+She was beaten in the first round at the US Open that year by Lindsey Davenport.
 She was the first Chinese player to win a WTA tour title at the Guangzhou International Women's Open in 2004 after defeating Martina Sucha in the finals.
 With that impressive streak, Na was in the WTA top 100 for the first time on October 4, 2005.
 In 2006, she played her first Chinese Grand Slam and became a quarterfinalist.
 Na reached the fourth round in both Wimbledon and the US Open that year.
-She was the first Chinese player to reach a Grands Slams singles quarterfinal at the 2006 Wimbledon Championships, and the first Chinese player to break into the world's top ten.
+She was the first Chinese player to reach a Grand Slam singles quarterfinal at the 2006 Wimbledon Championships and the first Chinese player to break into the world's top ten.

 Li Na Net Worth